chimera-linux/chimera-linux.github.io/faq.md

 outside the standard library.
 The syntax is also nice and flexible enough so that it can be reused for the templates themselves, which reduces work.

-### What init system is Chimera going to use?
+### What init system does Chimera use?

-The current plan is to use [dinit](https://github.com/davmac314/dinit) as it provides a neat, complete package with a good feature set.
+It uses [dinit](https://github.com/davmac314/dinit) as it provides a neat, complete package with a good feature set.

 ### Why not s6?